rakeshandavvagol/IS2101-ArithmeticOps--NNM24IS178-/README.md

 # IS2101-ArithmeticOps--NNM24IS178-

-Implementation of signed integer **multiplication** and **division** algorithms in C.
+C programs for signed integer multiplication and division algorithms

-This repository provides C programs that demonstrate three fundamental arithmetic algorithms used in computer organization and architecture:
+This repository contains C programs that implement three basic arithmetic algorithms:

 1. **Sequential (Shift-Add) Multiplication**
-   - Handles signed integers using **2’s complement representation**.
+   - Works with signed integers using 2’s complement.
-   - Demonstrates the **step-by-step shift-and-add process**.
+   - Shows the step-by-step shift and add process.

 2. **Restoring Division Algorithm**
-   - Implements division for **positive integers**.
+   - Performs division on positive integers.

 3. **Non-Restoring Division Algorithm**
-   - Optimized division method compared to restoring division.
+   - Similar to restoring division but avoids the restore step by using non-restoring logic.
-   - Displays **trace outputs** for each step (accumulator, dividend, and quotient bits).
+   - Displays each step clearly (accumulator, dividend, and quotient bits).

-These programs mimic how arithmetic operations are executed at the **hardware level**, providing hands-on understanding of low-level computation.
-They also highlight efficiency improvements, such as how non-restoring division reduces extra steps compared to restoring division.
+These programs demonstrate how multiplication and division are carried out inside computer hardware.
+They also show how time complexity can be reduced (for example, using **non-restoring** instead of **restoring** division).

 ---

-## 📂 File Structure
+## File Structure
-- `ShiftAddMultiplication.c` – Sequential multiplication implementation
+- `ShiftAddMultiplication.c` – Code for sequential multiplication
-- `RestoringDivision.c` – Restoring division algorithm
+- `RestoringDivision.c` – Code for restoring division
-- `Non_Restoring_Algorithm.c` – Non-restoring division algorithm
+- `Non_Restoring_Algorithm.c` – Code for non-restoring division
-- `README.md` – Project description & usage instructions
+- `README.md` – Project details and instructions

 ---

-## ⚙️ Compilation & Execution
+## Compilation and Execution
 ```bash
 gcc ShiftAddMultiplication.c -o ShiftAddMultiplication
 ./ShiftAddMultiplication